kube-academy/onboarding/CONTRIBUTING.md

 At the present, KubeAcademy is only able to accept course contributions from VMware employees because of the way our submission process works.
 We are currently updating the submission process so that any member of the Cloud Native or Kubernetes communities may contribute to KubeAcademy.

-## How to Submit a Course Idea to KubeAcademy
+## How to Submit a Content Proposal to KubeAcademy

 KubeAcademy uses a GitHub repository to manage its course backlog.
-This backlog is open to the public as read-only.
-If you have an idea about a course that you would like to develop for KubeAcademy, you can start the submission process by [creating a new issue in the KubeAcademy backlog](https://github.com/kube-academy/backlog/issues).
+This backlog is open to the public.
+If you would like to submit a content proposal to KubeAcademy, you must complete and submit the KubeAcademy Content Proposal available in the KubeAcademy Backlog.

-Before you can create a new issue, a member of KubeAcademy has to apply write access to your GitHub account.

-### Request Write Access to the GitHub KubeAcademy Backlog

-To request write access to the GitHub KubeAcademy Backlog, leave a message in the #KubeAcademy Slack Channel on VMware Slack.

-### Create a New Issue in the KubeAcademy Backlog

-Once you have write access, you can add your course idea to the [KubeAcademy backlog](https://github.com/kube-academy/backlog/issues) by selecting the **New Issue** button, and providing basic information, such as the course title.
+To submit a content proposal,

+1. Go to the [GitHub Kube-Academy Issues Backlog](https://github.com/kube-academy/backlog/issues) and select **New Issue** at the top of the page.

+   The KubeAcademy Content Proposal option appears.

+2. Select **Get started** at the top of the page to open the KubeAcademy Content Proposal.
+3. Complete the proposal as follows:

+   - In the Proposed Content Title, enter a title for the content.
+   - For Target, indicate whether the content is a course or a lab by selecting the corresponding option.
+   - For Course Description, provide two or three sentences that describe the content.
+   - For Prerequsites, provide any prerequisites from a KubeAcademy course or lab.
+   - For Learning Outcome, provide a summary of what you expect the learner to know after completing the course.
+   - For Example, identify and summarize the important primitives of Kubernetes architecture.
+   - For Reference, provide a link that references student learning outcomes.
+   - For Outline, present your outline in the sequential order that you plan to teach each lesson and lab in the video.

+4. Attach any files that you would like to include with the content proposal.
+5. Select **Submit new issue**.
+   Your content proposal is added to the Kube-Academy Backlog.

-### Submit a Course Outine for Approval
+### Course Outine Approval

 Your course outline is going to require approval from the KubeAcademy team.
 Use the [KubeAcademy New Course Proposal](https://github.com/kube-academy/onboarding/blob/main/templates/new-course.md) form to submit the course outline.